apache/couchdb-documentation/src/cluster/theory.rst

 Computers go down and sysadmins pull out network cables in a furious rage from time to time, so using ``n<2`` is asking for downtime.
 Having too high a value of ``n`` adds servers and complexity without any real benefit.
-The sweetspot is at ``n=3``.
+The sweet spot is at ``n=3``.

 Say that we have a database with 3 replicas and 4 shards.
 That would give us a